 Why do you oppose alternative therapy?

 Because this is a very deceptive trend harbouring entrepreneurial tendencies which can be harmful.
-Superstitions like those attaching to crystals are perhaps merely amusing by comparison with certain other activities, but are nevertheless objectionable in the confusions created amongst the gullible.
+Superstitions like those attaching to crystals are perhaps merely amusing by comparison with certain other activities, but are nevertheless objectionable in the confusions created amongst gullible clients.
 The constant imposition upon the unwary public of therapy “techniques” is a matter for due reflection.
 Commercial therapies, claiming the ability to resolve conflicts, have been totally ineffective at venues like the Findhorn Foundation, where dissidents were stigmatised and ruthlessly eliminated.
-Since the 1960s, a widespread fad has been that of aligning the theories of Jung with further manifestations of alternative therapy, a form of justification for a lucrative package.
+Since the 1960s, a widespread fad aligned the theories of Jung with further manifestations of alternative therapy, a form of justification for a lucrative package.
 The collective unconscious became the convenience for a glut of facile jargon at centres like the Esalen Institute in Big Sur, California.

-Many claims have been made for transpersonal psychology, a subject inseparably linked with Grof.
-The word “transpersonal” was first used by Grof, who did not refrain from commercialising this in his enterprise named Grof Transpersonal Training Inc. Transpersonal psychology was viewed as the culmination of new age spiritual alternatives.
-The claims are undercut by the fluently commercial and psychedelic dimensions discernible.
+Many claims were made for transpersonal psychology, a subject inseparably linked with Grof.
+The word “transpersonal” was first used by Grof, who launched the enterprise named Grof Transpersonal Training Inc. Transpersonal psychology was viewed by partisans as the culmination of new age spiritual alternatives.

-Because LSD became a prohibited drug, at Esalen Grof resorted to the improvisation known as Holotropic Breathwork, a trademark therapy of blatantly commercial proportions.
-This innovation utilised hyperventilation, which means abnormally induced speed and depth of breathing.
-Grof then claimed the same results for the breathwork as he did for his dubious LSD therapy.
-Now hyperventilation was dignified as a spiritual exercise, with the doubtful bonus that it somehow represented ancient shamanism.
+LSD became a prohibited drug.
+At Esalen, Grof resorted to the improvisation known as Holotropic Breathwork, a trademark therapy of blatantly commercial proportions.
+This innovation utilised hyperventilation, meaning abnormally induced speed and depth of breathing.
+Grof claimed the same results for breathwork as he did for his dubious LSD therapy.
+Now hyperventilation was dignified as a spiritual exercise, with the doubtful bonus that this innovation somehow represented ancient shamanism.
 The claims of Grof are considered ludicrous outside the new age.